The fundamental criticism is that we are getting a Google-shaped web rather than a web-shaped Google, due to Google’s defacto monopoly position.

 The billions you rake in come from us!
 Most failed societies, governments and businesses destroyed themselves from within, by losing perspective.
 We all got along quite well before Google!
 The way things are going, we might get along even better without Google.

-Sheldon’s outburst against Google gave rise to a series of hot debates across the Internet including this one on Inbound.org where David Leonhardt made an insightful comment.
+Sheldon’s outburst against Google gave rise to a series of hot debates across the Internet including one on Inbound.org where David Leonhardt made an insightful comment.

 So Matt Cutts is playing editor on Doc Sheldon’s website.
 Fair game for Google to decide whether that link is relevant to its algorithm; none of Google’s business to decide what link is relevant to Doce Sheldon’s website.
-If he wants to link to his favourite pancake recipe, that is HIS editorial decision.
+If he wants to link to his favorite pancake recipe, that is HIS editorial decision.
 If Google wants to ignore that because it cannot fathom SEOs eating pancakes, that is Google’s business.
 But it is none of Google’s business to decide whether Doc Sheldon should feel pancakes are relevant to his audience.